 Well, very simply, it would seem that it is the harmonic structure that determines our perception of pitch, rather than simply the frequency of the lowest harmonic that is physically present in the signal.
 It is as though our brains calculate the difference in Hertz from one harmonic to the next to decide what the real "pitch" of the tone is.
 This is called a "difference tone".

 You can hear and see this phenomenon explained and demonstrated here:

 Here is Wikipedia's entry on the Missing Fundamental, with a sound file:

-This phenomenon is exploited in designing telephone systems and small stereo speakers.
+The difference tone phenomenon is exploited in designing telephone systems and small stereo speakers.
 How?
 Go on to the next page and find out!

 Next: Forry, wrong number!
 I: The frequency ranges of speech and hearing

-to next page back
+on to next page